jamezmca/learn-to-code-land-a-job/README.md

 So let's get started 🔥

-## Foreword
+## The Job Market

 Before we dive in to the content, let's discuss **the dreaded job market**!

 The job market sucks.
-Appling for hundreds of jobs only to be ghosted or rejected is soul crushing.
+Applying for hundreds of jobs only to be ghosted or rejected is soul crushing.
 It's true - I don't deny it.
 When I landed my software developer role, I was applying to jobs with 200+ (sometimes even 2000+) other applicants.
 It's a savage undertaking.

 Yet even in this miserable job market, someone self-taught is getting hired - I ended up getting numerous job offers without a qualification or relevant work experience.
 Even today, I still receive plenty of messages from people who have followed my guides and landed their software developer jobs without having any prior experience or relevant qualifications.
-At the end of the day it's a bit like climbing Mt Everest; it's hard, it's even grueling, not to mention risky.
+At the end of the day it's a bit like climbing Mt Everest; it's hard, it's even gruelling, not to mention risky.
 But if want to stand at the top of the world, then you need to be the top 1% of applicants, and this guide will instruct you on how to be that person.

 *And as a final note before we dive in, there's one last thing you should know.*